Woodloch’s Haunted Hayrides: “Behind the SCREAMS”

 ~shared by J. Ranner

 While it’s a bittersweet symphony watching the days get a little shorter and feeling the nights grow brisker, to many, it’s a more than welcome time of year.
 Let brilliant leaves come tumbling down, let the apple cider flow, and let miniature size chocolate bars and candy corns adorn store shelves.
-For many, the season of FALL is just about the best.
+For many, this season is just about THE BEST.

 In addition to enjoying a full menu of outdoor activities well into the season, one of the most exciting reasons to visit Woodloch during the Autumn